nanocurrency/nano-docs/docs/whitepaper/english.md

 the RaiBlocks protocol and participates in the RaiBlocks network.
 The software manages the ledger and any accounts the node may control, if any.
-A node may either store the entire ledger or a pruned history containing only the last few block of each account's blockchain.
+A node may either store the entire ledger or a pruned history containing only the last few blocks of each account's blockchain.
 When setting up a new node it is recommended to verify the entire history and prune locally.